 What are the benefits of AI?

-Chatbots offer benefits related to productivity and creativity.
-You can ask a chatbot to help you write a wide variety of content, whether it’s a social media post caption, a novel, a presentation, or anything in between.
-If you need to write a detailed email to a prospective client or a list of interview questions for potential new hires, AI can help you create drafts and improve your writing.
-Any writing task that may normally take an hour can be completed in seconds.
+Chatbots offer benefits related to productivity and creativity, especially when it comes to content creation.
+You can ask a chatbot to help you write a wide variety of content, whether it's a social media post caption, a presentation outline, or anything in between.
+If you need to write a detailed email to a prospective client or a list of interview questions for potential new hires, AI can help you create and improve drafts.

-When implemented in business functions outside content development, AI can provide a more holistic view while automating and shortening typically time-consuming processes.
-Programs like Microsoft 365 Copilot can identify trends in large data sets, summarize lengthy copy in a few sentences, and catch you up on hours’ worth of missed conversations and emails in minutes.
-Brian Schlechter, MITS Technical Team Manager at Bit-Wizards, says AI can help employees be more proactive than reactive.
+When implemented in business functions outside content development, AI can provide a more holistic view of your operations while automating and shortening typically time-consuming processes.
+Programs like Microsoft Copilot can identify trends in large data sets, summarize lengthy copy, and catch you up on hours' worth of missed conversations and emails within minutes.
+Brian Schlechter, Director of IT at Bit-Wizards, says AI helps employees be more proactive than reactive overall.

-“By handling automated processes, AI can free up your employees to do other things,” Schlechter explains.
-“It can take on complicated tasks with a heuristic perspective to help speed up productivity.”
+"By automating more tedious processes, AI can free up your employees to do other things," Schlechter explains.
+"It can take on complicated tasks with a heuristic perspective that helps speed up productivity."

 Despite its perks, AI has various limitations and potential risks.
-Although AI is perceived as a perfect system that doesn’t need maintenance, systems that use AI must be constantly monitored and audited.
-AI will only work with human input, and the quality of its output heavily depends on the quality of the input.
-Additionally, chatbots have historically made mistakes in “hallucinating” and providing factually inaccurate information.
-In any case, a human must monitor AI output and provide feedback to prevent repetitive errors.
+Although AI is perceived as a perfect system that doesn't need maintenance, it must be constantly monitored and audited.
+AI will only work with human input, and the quality of its output heavily depends on the quality of the details and parameters it's given.
+Additionally, chatbots are known to "hallucinate" and provide inaccurate information.
+In any case, monitoring AI output and giving feedback is essential.

 "Just because AI can write doesn't mean it's got it right," Monroe quips.
 "It's still a machine—it needs a human to give it data and make sure the output makes sense."

 Additionally, not all AI programs are created equally.
-Major AI developers like OpenAI established stopgaps to ensure their respective programs would not comply with malicious or questionable requests.
-If an AI was developed without specific parameters related to ethics and values, Schlechter speculates it could miss negative indicators and fulfill malicious requests the developers may have failed to consider.
+Major AI developers like OpenAI establish stopgaps to ensure their respective programs don't comply with malicious requests.
+If a program is developed without specific parameters related to ethics and values, Schlechter speculates it could miss negative indicators and fulfill hostile requests the developers may have failed to consider.

 "Since we all use AI built by other people, we have to rely on the safeguards and values that they've built into it," Schlechter says.
 "If those values don't match what's expected, negative outcomes are entirely possible."

-Hackers can take these limitations and use them to their advantage in executing cyberattacks and other nefarious attempts.
-In the wrong hands, AI that is unbiased and developed ethically can be used with malicious intent.
-Instead of worrying that chatbots will attempt to bypass your company’s cybersecurity measures, Monroe says business owners should be concerned about hackers using AI to their advantage.
+Hackers can use these limitations to their advantage in executing data breaches and other cyberattacks.
+In the wrong hands, even ethically developed AI programs can be manipulated with malicious intent.
+Instead of worrying that chatbots will attempt to bypass your company's cybersecurity measures, Monroe says business owners should be most concerned about hackers using AI to their advantage.

-“Since AI always requires human interaction, it won’t decide one day that it feels like breaking into your business’ network,” Monroe explains.
-“It’s going to be used by a bad actor who wants to write code or create a virus to achieve their goals.”
+"Since AI always requires human interaction, it won't decide one day that it feels like breaking into your network," Monroe explains.
+"It's going to be used by a bad actor who wants to write code or create a virus to infiltrate your business."

-Hackers often use AI to their advantage in:
+Hackers can use AI to their advantage by:

 How can I protect my business from AI security risks?

-Just as there’s no all-in-one solution to stop hackers from accessing your network, there's no foolproof method of protection against AI in the hands of bad actors.
-Despite this, you can still implement several measures to mitigate the overall risks that chatbots and other forms of AI may pose to your business.
+Just as there's no all-in-one solution to stop hackers from accessing your network, there's no foolproof protection method against bad actors who leverage AI.
+Despite this, you can still implement several measures to mitigate the overall risks that chatbots and those who misuse them may pose to your business.

 1. Research your AI tool's privacy policy

-Regardless of a tool's privacy policy, it’s best to avoid the inclusion of private or proprietary details when interacting with AI in any form.
-If an employee includes details about clients, other employees, or company data in its requests, that information could be leaked in a cyberattack or included in an answer to another user’s query.
-Business owners must review an AI provider's privacy policy before using it to ensure that sensitive information remains protected.
+Regardless of a tool's privacy policy, avoid including private or proprietary details when interacting with an AI program.
+If an employee includes details about clients, other employees, or the company in prompts, that information could be leaked if the platform falls victim to a cyberattack.
+Even if they're protected, programs can sometimes include sensitive details in answers to other prompts.

 2. Set user guidelines for your employees

-Whether you have yet to implement AI in your business or have just started, ensure you establish clear guidelines for how employees are expected to interact with it.
-By failing to develop and communicate policies to your team, you risk sharing sensitive information that may be stolen or leaked in a cyberattack.
-Your employees must understand each element of your company's AI procedures, be reminded of policies periodically, and complete training if necessary.
+Whether you have yet to implement AI in your business or want to expand it to other departments, ensure you establish clear guidelines for how employees can interact with it.
+By failing to develop and communicate policies to your team, you risk sharing sensitive information that may be stolen or leaked.
+Your employees must be informed of your company's AI procedures, reminded of policies periodically, and trained if necessary.

 Here are some standard pointers that should be included in your company's AI policy: